stpope/CSL6/README.md

 Building CSL

- 	Use the JUCE projucer with the file ~/CSL6/CSL6.jucer
+ 	Use the JUCE projucer with the file CSL6.jucer to generate the build projects.

  	On a Mac: Builds/MacOSX/CSL6Demo.xcodeproj
  	On MS-Windows: Builds/VisualStudio2015